 Preferred equity is part of the real estate capital stack, along with common equity, mezzanine debt, and senior debt.
 Preferred equity in real estate is an equity investment in a joint venture that directly or indirectly develops, owns, and operates a private equity real estate project.

-Preferred equity investments have some similarities to mezzanine debt, which we will discuss in the second part of this article.
+In the second part of this article, we will discuss how preferred equity investments have some similarities to mezzanine debt.
 However, preferred equity is not a loan and is generally unsecured by the real property.

-The position of preferred equity in the capital stack places the holder of preferred equity in front of over common equity investors for repayment from the property’s cash flow or profits, but behind a senior lender with a first or second position mortgage.
+The position of preferred equity in the capital stack places the holder of preferred equity in front of over common equity investors for repayment from the property’sor profits, but behind a senior lender with a first or second position .

 A preferred equity holder receives priority distributions after the debt has been serviced, usually with a fixed rate of return over a specified period of time.